Narciso Orellana: 2014–2015: CONCACAF U-20 Championship and Central American and Caribbean games

 On 14 October 2013, it was confirmed that Orellana had entered the plans of Mauricio Alfaro to be part of the El Salvador U20 team.

 After losing against Panama, Orellana reclaimed that El Salvador should have qualified for the 2015 Pan American Games.

 Senior

 2014–2015: Beginnings, first Copa Centroamericana, and first CONCACAF Gold Cup

 On 30 August 2014, Orellana made his debut for the senior team in a friendly against the Dominican Republic, which resulted in a 2–0 win.
 Two days later, Orellana was named to El Salvador's 21-man squad for the 2014 Copa Centroamericana.
-Then, in the third match of Group A on 10 September, Orellana was subbed on at the 87th minute for Richard Menjívar in a 2–0 win over Belize.
+Then, in the third match of Group A on 10 September, Orellana came on as a substitute at the 87th minute for Richard Menjívar in a 2–0 win over Belize.

 2017: Frendlies and second CONCACAF Gold Cup

 In the first match of Group C against Mexico, Orellana proved to be a key part of El Salvador during the match, despite ending in a 3–1 defeat.